TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ### Taldain

 Taldain is a tidally locked planet.
 It is the only planet in this system.
+It is kept in an unstable orbit around AisDa by the gravitational pull of Ridos, and by some other, unknown force, presumably Autonomy.
+This astronomically unstable orbit is known as "Wombear's Saddle".
+It is orbited by a single moon known as **Nizh Da**.

+### AisDa
+**AisDa** is a blue-white supergiant star which lights the Dayside of Taldain.

+### The Eye of Ridos
+The **Eye of Ridos** is a weak white dwarf star surrounded by a particulate ring.
+It is the primary source of light and radiation for Darkside.
+Every seven days, it sends out a pulse of Investiture which Invests the [[Starcarved\|Starcarved]].

 ## The Threnodite System